 Colombia is so diverse, you even find deserts in our country!
 In the northernmost part of Colombia bordering Venezuela and the Caribbean sea, is the Guajira desert.
 In this wild landscape, the sun shines relentlessly and creates a hostile environment for most plants and animals.
 Most of the vast area isn’t accessible and only a few points are touristically developed.

 Beach at Cabo de la Vela

 The most visited area is Cabo de la Vela.
 This town lies on the ocean and the very dry landscape creates an intriguing contrast to the sea.
 It is known as a top kitesurfing spot and also famous for its great sunsets on the beach!

 Punta Gallinas is the most northern point in South America, very isolated and ideal for those looking for some loneliness.
 There you will be able to roll down the giant Taroa dunes or visit the lighthouse.

 In the Flora and Fauna Sanctuary Los Flamingos located on the Guajira peninsula, it is possible to observe endemic birds, in particular, the flamingos.
 Bring some binoculars to observe them from a great distance.

 You need to experience this destination in order to truly understand its magic.

 Only an hour away from Bogotá you can find the stunning Chingaza National Park.
 It is famous for its beautiful Páramo landscape, lagoons, and its wildlife.
 Although a lot of people know about Chingaza, it is still an unfrequented destination.
 The National Park is very well protected and they have a daily maximum capacity of people who are allowed to enter.
-A visit needs to be well organized in advance, that is why many travelers miss out on this stunning site!
+A visit needs to be well organized in advance, that is why many travelers miss out this stunning site!

 View in the National Park